Goodyear shares in overdrive, bringing in bullish bettors

-(Reuters) - A surge in Goodyear Tire & Rubber Co (GT.O) shares has not stopped traders from betting on more gains as they have piled into bullish call options in recent days.
+May 31 (Reuters) - A surge in Goodyear Tire & Rubber Co shares has not stopped traders from betting on more gains as they have piled into bullish call options in recent days.

 The tire company’s stock hit a 22-month high on Thursday on heavy share volume and as the options market has seen a notable shift in favor of bullish call activity.
 The action does not appear to be tied to any specific news on the company.